Email Anxiety: Why You Can't Stop Checking

 Partially.
 Turning off notifications removes external triggers but doesn't address the internal anxiety.
 Most people who turn off notifications start manually checking more often to compensate.
 The real fix is having confidence that nothing urgent will be missed, not simply removing the alert.

-What's the difference between email anxiety and being diligent?
+What's the difference between email diligence and email anxiety?

 Diligence is processing email in focused blocks and responding thoughtfully.
 Anxiety is scanning your inbox every few minutes without acting on anything, just confirming nothing exploded.
 If you check email and feel relief rather than progress, that's anxiety, not diligence.